bazad/ida_kernelcache/README.md

 ## Versions

-ida_kernelcache has been tested with IDA Pro 6.95 on the iPhone 7 10.1.1, 11.0, and 11.2
+ida_kernelcache has been tested with IDA Pro 6.95 on kernelcaches for iOS versions 10.1.1, 11.0, 11.2, 11.3.1, and 12.0 beta.
-kernelcaches.
 Currently only Arm64 kernelcaches from iOS 10 and later are supported.

-The new iOS 12 kernelcache format is not yet fully supported.

 ## Getting started